 At Fire & Ice, we want to ensure you understand how this impacts you and your system.

 An ECM motor is an electronically commutated low-wattage motor.
 It is a self-regulated motor that does not need the assistance of another system to operate.
 It also allows unparalleled airflow delivery for HVAC systems.

 The department of energy is now mandating Furnace manufacturers must now use these motors.
 They are replacing the permanent split capacitor (PSC) induction blower motors that have previously been the standard.

-Why the change?
+Why the Change in Standards?